 TYPE OF PRODUCTS AND LOCATION CHOICE

-- Specialty goods usually have a high price tag, are bought infrequently, and require a special effort to make the purchase.
-Precious jewelry, expensive perfume, and rare antiques are in this merchandise category.
-Specialty goods are often sought by customers who are already “sold” on the product, brand, or both.
+- Speciality goods usually have a high price tag, are bought infrequently, and require a special effort to make the purchase.
+Precious jewellery, expensive perfume, and rare antiques are in this merchandise category.
+Speciality goods are often sought by customers who are already “sold” on the product, brand, or both.
 Stores catering to this type of consumer may use isolated locations because they generate their own consumer traffic.
-In general, specialty goods retailers should locate in neighborhoods where the adjacent stores and other establishments are compatible with their operations.
+In general, speciality goods retailers should be located in neighbourhoods where the adjacent stores and other establishments are compatible with their operations.

 IN CHOOSING A CITY, INVESTIGATE THESE MAIN FACTORS: